-The U.S. Embassy in London has received thousands of inquiries from people who are victims of a world-wide scam involving the Diversity Immigrant Visa (DV) Program, also known as the visa lottery.
-The scammers behind these fraudulent emails and letters pose as the U.S. government in an attempt to extract payment from Diversity Visa applicants.
-To avoid becoming a victim of this scam, please read the following advice from the Embassy.
+The U.S. Embassy in London has received thousands of inquiries from people who are victims of a worldwide scam involving the Diversity Visa (DV) program, popularly known as the Green Card lottery.
+The scammers behind these fraudulent messages pose as U.S. government representatives to encourage unsuspecting recipients to pay money to them.

-The only way to apply for the Diversity Visa Program is through the official U.S. Department of State website during the specified registration period which takes place annually in the Fall.
-If you have never registered for the program, you will NOT be contacted in regard to this program, and should find it strange if contacted regarding your winning.
+The only way to apply for the Diversity Visa program is through the official U.S. Department of State website during the specified registration period which takes place annually in the Fall (Autumn).
+Registrants can only check the outcome of their entry via the official status check website in May of the following year.
+If you didn’t register for the program, you should find it strange if you have been contacted about ‘winning’ it.

 Importantly, individuals whose entries are selected through the the legitimate Diversity Visa program do not win a visa.
 More applicants are selected than there are visas available because not everyone is found to be eligible for a visa.
 Only a consular officer can decide if an applicant qualifies for a visa following a visa interview.
 This means that it is not possible for anyone to credibly promise that you have “won” a visa by email, text, instant message, or letter.